CmdrApollo/ZineScript/docs/documentation/index.md

     3. color - the color of the text, default is black
     4. backgroundColor - the background color of the text, default is no background color
     5. antialias - whether or not to antialias the text, default is true
-    6. centered - wheter or not to center the text surface
+    6. centered - whether or not to center the text surface
     7. wrapWidth - at what width, measured in inches, to automatically wrap text
     8. bold - whether or not text is bold
-    9. italic - wheter or not text is italic
+    9. italic - whether or not text is italic

 `zine:text` returns a surface object.